-And do none of these people have any sense of hygiene?
+And why do none of these people have any sense of hygiene?
 I mean, really!

-As a game in its own right, this is obviously abysmal.
-As a Rocky Horror game... well, it's tacky, it's stupid, it's badly made, it seems to actively hate its audience, and you'd have to be absolutely crazy to really get into it.
+As a game in its own right, The Rocky Horror Interactive Show is obviously abysmal.
+As a Rocky Horror adaptation... well, it's tacky, it's stupid, it's badly made, it seems to actively hate its audience, and you'd have to be absolutely crazy to really get into it.
 On those terms, I guess you'd have to call it a roaring success.
 I can even see fans treating it as some kind of test of devotion.
 If you can ever stand to hear Science Fiction again after having it looped in awful MIDI format, you're a true fan worthy of... praise?
 Respect?
 Hell if I know.

 Excuse me.
 I have some intense not-playing-this-ever-again to get back to.